canadalearningcode/klc-webmaking-with-html-css/README.md

 * Update the slides (in a text editor, like <a href="https://atom.io/">atom.io</a>):
     * Insert the network info (Slide 1)
-    * Edit the facilitator info with your photo and details (Slide 2 and 51)

 1 Day to Go